Schizomida: Mortality and defense

-Not much is known about the natural predators of short-tailed whip scorpions.
+Not much is known about the natural predators of sprickets.
 Amblypygids have been observed eating schizomids.
 Additionally, despite their small size, schizomids have been observed being parasitized by tiny nematodes; the opisthosoma of one Stenochrus goodnightorum was nearly completely filled by a parasitic nematode.

 Diet and feeding

-Short-tailed whip scorpions are active predators, constantly using their antenniform legs to examine the forest soil for potential prey.
+Sprickets are active predators, constantly using their antenniform legs to examine the forest soil for potential prey.
 A wide range of invertebrates are prey items, including isopods, millipedes, cockroaches, worms, springtails, termites, booklice, zorapterans, and even other schizomids.
 Prey can range in size from 10% of their body size to as much as 100%.
 Once potential prey is located, the arachnid uses their antenniform legs to determine the size of the creature and note any extremities.
 Should the schizomid not retreat, it will lunge forward and seize its victim with its palps.
 The prey is then subdued, and possibly taken to the shelter of a nearby crevice to be eaten.
 The chelicerae dismember the prey item before the tissues are liquified into chyme and ingested via suction with the mouth.

 Schizomids can survive a long time without food; some Hubbardia pentapeltis have been shown to survive five months without food.